 - Common adverse reactions include sedation/somnolence, dry mouth, loss of consciousness, and flushing/hot flush.

-Development History and FDA Approval Process for Zulresso
+Development Timeline for Zulresso

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.